The holidays are upon us: Thanksgiving, Christmas, New Year, and Epiphany. There will be joyful celebrations and cherished moments... for most.

 I know.
 I’ve been through it year after year.
 I won’t lie.
 I pine for that special someone God has yet to reveal in my life.
 I yearn for a companion who will walk with me in faith.
 There are times when I wonder, Do you even remember me, God?
-Plenty of magazines will share articles on how to survive the holidays and all that rubbish.
-But the thing is, you and I aren’t surviving.
-We’re living our Christian faith, joyfully and abundantly.
+Plenty of magazines will share articles on how to survive the holidays.
+But the thing is, you and I aren’t meant to simply survive them.
+We’re meant to live a fibrant, abundant Christian life.
 So instead, I’m going to share with you how to enjoy the holidays as a single woman.

 1. Focus On Your Own Spiritual Health

-It’s the end of the year; many of us will slack off our spiritual regimens.
+It’s the end of the year.
 I’ve already seen people sharing their spiritual resolutions for next year.
 But there’s a whole month before the end of the year!
 Strengthen your relationship with God during this time.
 Spend more time in prayer and meditation.
 Make thanksgiving a daily attitude, prepare for Christmas with fasting and petition, make the New Year the launch for a new ministry or a personal spiritual milestone.
 In short, sow the seeds of faith, hope, joy, and love in your soul.

 2. Concentrate On Your Existing Relationships

 I can’t stress how important this is.
-Last year, after my dad passed away, I realized I’d spent so many Christmases away from my family.
+Last year, after my dad passed away, I realized I’d spent many Christmases away from my family.
 I was working or studying and I hadn’t been home to be with him.
-How much I regret not celebrating all those Christmases with him, telling him how much he meant to me.
+How much I regret not celebrating all those Christmases with him, telling him how much he meant to me!
 God has blessed you with many people in your life.
-So this Christmas season, make peace with them, shower your love on them, help them if they’re struggling spiritually, and tell them how thankful you are.
+So this Christmas season, make peace with them, shower your love on them, help them if they’re struggling spiritually, and tell them how thankful you are for them.
 Ask the Holy Spirit to show you how to meet their needs.
 You never know when God may call them home.

 3. Stay In The Moment

 Everyone’s in a hurry to get nowhere fast.
-We’re so focused on the future, and when we’re not, we’re dwelling in the past.
+We so often focus either on the future or the past.
 Stop doing that!
 Enjoy the present moment.
-Everything is in God’s hands and He can make up for lost time.
+Everything is in God’s hands and he can make up for lost time.
 He wants you to enjoy the moment (Matthew 6:34).
 Take in the rich color of the falling leaves, feel the bite of cold on your nose, enjoy the scents of pumpkin and cinnamon, of sweets and eggnog.
 Revel in the laughter of children and the cheery jokes of the old.
 Enjoy a goofy dance with your parents, share recipes with your siblings, and bake with and for your friends and coworkers.
-You’re a single woman.
+You’re a single woman by God’s design.
 God has given you this time for a reason.

 4. Live In The Light Of God

 Are you really living?
 Or are you just surviving one day to the next?
-If you’re bogged down by shame, guilt, self-pity, hurt, sadness, or sin, then examine your own conscience during your prayer time.
+If you’re bogged down by shame, guilt, self-pity, hurt, sadness, or sin, then invite the Spirit to examine your conscience and reveal any unconfessed sin to you during your prayer time.
 Ask the Holy Spirit to enlighten you.
-Ask God’s forgiveness, remedy your mistakes, and move on.
+Recognize your need for God’s forgiveness,thank you for the perfect forgiveness Christ offers through his death on the cross, seek to restore any broken relationshis, and move on.
 God is all-forgiving.
-He sent His only Son to pay the price for your sins.
+He sent his only Son to pay the price for your sins.
 God has wiped your slate clean.
-If anyone is manipulating you through your emotions, then remind yourself you are the daughter of a King.
-You were made in His image.
+You are his daughter, and God already sees you as blameless, sinless, transformed in the image of his Son (Romans 8).

 5. Always Remember, You Are NOT Alone

-Before the holidays begin, I hope all of you single women make a plan to live and enjoy these days.
-Singleness is not a desert, it’s a time for sowing, growing, and knowing that no matter what happens in your life, God always wants what’s best for you.
+Before the holidays begin, I hope you will plan ways to enjoy these days.
+Singleness is a time for sowing, growing, and knowing that no matter what happens in your life, God always wants what’s best for you.